The alignment of galaxies at the Baryon Acoustic Oscillation scale: Results

 Figure \ref{fig:wproj} shows the projected matter correlation function (top panel), computed at $z=0$, for different values of $\Pi_{\rm max}$ in a universe with and without wiggles.
-BAO feature as an enhancement of the correlation function at a projected comoving separation of approximately $\sim 110$ $h^{-1}$ Mpc.
-Because of projection effects, such a distance is slightly reduced compared to the comoving distance at which one would find the BAO peak for the three-dimensional correlation function of matter.
+BAO features as an enhancement of the correlation function at a projected comoving separation of approximately $\sim 100$ $h^{-1}$ Mpc.
+Because of projection effects, for increasing projection baselines, such a distance is slightly reduced compared to the comoving distance at which one would find the BAO peak for the three-dimensional correlation function of matter.
 The larger the projection baseline ($\Pi_{\rm max}$), the further the peak moves towards smaller separations.

 In the bottom panel of Figure \ref{fig:wproj}, we show the projected alignment correlation function, computed at $z=0$, for different values of $\Pi_{\rm max}$ in a Universe with and without wiggles.
 Compared to $w_{\rm mm}$ in the top panel of Figure \ref{fig:wproj}, we see clearly that, at the location of the original BAO peak, there is now a trough, followed by a peak at a larger distance.
 This is indeed the feature that was seen in previous theoretical predictions and numerical simulations.